By Michael Lanza

 In recent years, the park has received 2,500 or more applications for backcountry permit reservations for a full Wonderland Trail circuit, but it has the backcountry campsite capacity to issue only about 450 Wonderland permits annually—ranking it among the most difficult national park permits to obtain.

-(About 70 percent of available permits are issued by reservation in early spring and the other 30 percent issued first-come during the backpacking season.
-See my story “10 Tips For Getting a Hard-to-Get National Park Backcountry Permit” and more details in the Take This Trip section at the bottom of this story, which requires a membership to read; or learn all you need to know to plan and pull off this trip, including tips on improving your chances of getting a permit, in my Wonderland Trail e-guide, which can be purchased without a membership to The Big Outside.)
+Two-thirds of available permits are issued by reservation and the other one-third are issued first-come during the backpacking season.
+See my story “How to Get a Permit to Backpack Rainier’s Wonderland Trail” and more details in the Take This Trip section at the bottom of this story, which requires a membership to read; or learn all you need to know to plan and pull off this trip, including tips on improving your chances of getting a permit, in my Wonderland Trail e-guide, which can be purchased without a membership to The Big Outside.)

 Read all of this story, including my expert tips on planning this trip, and ALL stories at The Big Outside, plus get a FREE e-guide.
 Join now!